 The best approach is to wander around and head down intriguing alleyways, but here are a few points of interest to locate.

-The building has had many uses over the years, including being a royal residence, a prison, and the headquarters for the Spanish Inquisition.
-It was where the monarchs first interviewed Christopher Columbus.
+The building has had many uses over the years, including serving as a royal residence, a prison, and the headquarters of the Spanish Inquisition.

 The most interesting building inside is the Hall of the Mosaics, which features several Roman mosaics found under Corredera Square.